DipeshDevkota/merntinder_frontend/README.md

 2. Navigate to the feed to see all logged-in users.
 3. Send interest or ignore users as desired.
 4. Manage connection requests by accepting or rejecting them.
-5. Communicate in real-time with connected users on accepting the connection request.
+5. Communicate in real-time with connected users on accepting the connection request using socket.io.
 TensorFlow.js is used to filter inappropriate messages to ensure safe communication.

 ## Features